CWE-CAPEC/CWE-Content-Development-Repository/documentation/submission-problems.md

 grammar or spelling problems are so significant that they are likely to cause difficulty for readers to understand the weakness.
 If the issues are minor, then the submission could progress.
-However, no submission can be published without grammar and spelling checks.
+However, no submission can move to the Publication stage without grammar and spelling checks.
 American English is used for spelling.

 <a name="SUB.NOINIT"></a>
-## SUB.NOINIT - Full Submission with No Initial Review
+## SUB.NOINIT - Detailed Submission with No Initial Review
-**Block Phase** - Init-Consultation, Production
+**Block Phase** - Init-Consultation, Internal-Update

 ### Description

-A full submission was provided, but it did not go through the Initial Review / Initial Consultation phases (Proposal stage) and has significant problems that should have been resolved in that phase (e.g., SUB.UNCLEAR).
-This primarily applies to situations when external requesters provided a Full Submission form (Production stage) in 2021 and 2022, before the CWE Team launched the external submission web server and process.
+A detailed submission was provided, but it did not go through the Initial Review / Initial Consultation phases (stage 1) and has significant problems that should have been resolved in that phase (e.g., SUB.UNCLEAR).
+This primarily applies to situations when external requesters provided a "Full Submission" form (Internal-Update phase) in 2021 and 2022, before the CWE Team launched the external submission web server and formalized the CDR process.

 ### Resolution

-The submission must be treated as if in the Initial-Review/Initial-Consultation phase, and the Full submission will not be evaluated until the Proposal stage is complete.
+The submission must be treated as part of the Initial-Review/Initial-Consultation phase, and the detailed submission will not be evaluated until Stage 1 is complete.